 Of course, it remains to be shown that such a function of square matrices exists.
 To show the existence of such a function it is sufficient to show how it may be calculated, for any given square matrix A. Once we have converted A to an upper triangular matrix using row operations we can calculate the determinant of A immediately, since the determinant of an upper triangular matrix can easily be shown to be the product of the entries along its main diagonal.
 If we prefer, we can use more row operations to convert A to row-reduced echelon form.
 If A is invertible, this reduction produces the identity matrix, with determinant equal to one.
 If A is not invertible, the row-reduced echelon form will have a zero row, so that the determinant is zero.
-After we have discussed Schur's Lemma we shall prove the following proposition.
+We have the following proposition.